 Where there are resonances there is music and no other place in the solar system is more packed with resonances than Saturn.
 Its magnificent rings act like a sounding board that launches waves at locations that harmonize with the planet’s many moons, while some pairs of moons are themselves locked in resonances.

-The Cassini spacecraft is currently flying closer to the rings than ever before and sending us back otherworldly images of resonances at work.
-It will end its mission by plunging into Saturn in September and to celebrate its remarkable run we have translated the motion of Saturn’s moons and rings into music and sound.
+In 2017 the Cassini spacecraft began its Grande Finale in which it flew closer to the rings than ever before and sent us back otherworldly images of resonances at work.
+Its mission ended on September 15 when it plunged in to Saturn and to celebrate its remarkable run we have translated the motion of Saturn’s moons and rings into music and sound.

 In part 1 we use a numerical simulation of the moon system to play a note for each orbit and assign pitches by increasing their actual orbital frequencies by 27 octaves so that they can be heard by human ears.
 We apply the same pitch scaling to the entire ring system and modulate the volume of the resulting tone using the observed brightness of the rings.
 The final sound was created by combining the oscillation frequencies of Saturn itself.